artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

 -------------------------

-After creating an :term:`accession record`, save your new data by clicking "Save" in the :term:`button block` at the bottom of the accession record :term:`edit page` (A user also has the option of clicking "Cancel", but all data entered will be lost), you can review the data in the accession record :term:`view page`.
+After creating an :term:`accession record`, save your new data by clicking "Create" in the :term:`button block` at the bottom of the accession record :term:`edit page` (A user also has the option of clicking "Cancel", but all data entered will be lost), you can review the data in the accession record :term:`view page`.